panvancouver/panvancouver.github.io/_posts/2016-04-16-whats-going-on.md

 ---
 layout: post
-title: "What's Goin﻿g on this Week: April 18-24"
+title: "What's Going on this Week: April 18-24"
 date: 2016-04-16
 lead: "There is a lot of different stuff going on right now at the VSB which could use some parent/public input.
 Here are just the highlights for the week ahead."
 ---